EIP-8130 - Account Abstraction by Account Configuration

 Security Considerations

 Payer Security: AA_TX_TYPE vs AA_PAYER_TYPE domain separation prevents signature reuse between sender and payer roles.
-The sender's signed marker commits to a payer mode.
-Revoking a DELEGATE key immediately invalidates all pending transactions using that payer.
+The payer field in the sender's signed hash binds to a specific payer address.
+Scope enforcement adds a second layer — PAYER-only owners cannot be used as sender_auth, and vice versa.

 Copyright